Lichapa/ToDoList/README.md

 - Use webpack to bundle JavaScript.
 - Practice how to use proper ES6 syntax.
 - Use ES6 modules to write modular JavaScript.
+- Write a function to render dynamically created list of tasks in the dedicated placeholder.
+- Load CSS using webpack Style/CSS Loader

 ## Built With